- Become a Member

 Laura Ling kicked off the day with a moving presentation showcasing some of the stories she covered as vice president of the journalism department at Current TV, which included the drug war in Mexico and Internet censorship in China.
 Her presentation was sponsored by Professor Robert Blank, a former advisor at SUNY-Farmingdale in New York and a former New England-Middle States Regional Coordinator.

-Blank served many years on the Honors Program Committee and was an Honors Institute Coordinator, helping shape many aspects of the program currently in use.
+Blank served many years on the Honors Program Council and was an Honors Institute Coordinator, helping shape many aspects of the program currently in use.
 He is now retired and lives in Vermont.

 Ling recounted her capture in 2009 in North Korea, during which she and her colleague Euna Lee were arrested and held for 140 days before being granted a special pardon.